 Are you in the market for a new freestanding soaker tub?
 If so, then you have more considerations to think about than just your bathroom's color scheme.
 With so many modern bathtubs on the market, finding the right one for you might take a bit of research ahead of time.
 On the other hand, today's variety means that you're more likely to find a tub that fits your needs.

 When shopping freestanding soaker bathtubs, placement plays a major role in the decision process.
 Is your current bathtub recessed (against the wall) or freestanding?
 What is the size?
 Is it a corner tub?
 You can save money on remodeling costs by placing your new modern bathtub in the same location as the old one.
 If that location is ideal for a freestanding soaker tub, then great!
 Also, you still have some more options to choose from.

 When it comes to affordable tubs, gone are the days when the only accessible options were white recessed bathtubs and...white recessed bathtubs.
 A growing market for stylish, attractive modern bathtubs has made these gems more affordable for the average person.
-Freestanding soaker bathtubs come in a variety of materials including acrylic, copper, marble, stainless steel, wood, and even natural stone.
+Freestanding soaker bathtubs come in a variety of materials including acrylic, solid surface composite, marble, stainless steel, wood, and even natural stone.
 One type of material may appeal more to you than another, but be sure to ask about what it takes to maintain the bathtub of your choice.
 For example, copper bathtubs are simply beautiful, but they require more maintenance than their counterpart tubs.